kubealex/satellite-lab/README.md

     [satellite]
     satellite.satellitedemo.labs ansible_user=root ansible_ssh_pass=redhat ansible_ssh_common_args='-o StrictHostKeyChecking=no'

-The playbook can either download RHEL 8.6 and RHEL 9 images, or work with pre-downloaded images.
-The only requirement is that the images need to be placed in the playbook directory with the name **rhel8.iso** and **rhel9.iso**
+The playbook can downloadRHEL 9 images, or work with pre-downloaded images.
+The only requirement is that the images need to be placed in the playbook directory with the name **rhel9.iso**

 To download the images via the playbook, you will need your [Offline Token](https://access.redhat.com/management/api).